JohnGaltJD/Solo-Olympus/quick-start-guide.md

 4. Share this code with family members so they can access the same data
 5. Each family member should enter the same code on their device

+### Using Across Multiple Devices
+1. Use the same family code on all devices to access shared data
+2. All changes made on one device will automatically sync to others
+3. If data appears different across devices:
+   - Go to the "Settings" tab (as Zeus)
+   - Use the "Force Cloud Sync" button to ensure all devices show the same data
+4. Allow a few seconds for changes to appear across devices

 ## Parent Guide (Zeus)

 ### First Login